-Cleansing and nourishing, Kitchari is an Ayurvedic staple and the perfect dish to get you through January without feeling in any way deprived.
-This comforting meal is also a complete source of protein (as it combines legumes with grains), so the is great for energy levels (particular if you are vegan) and its great for the immune system.
+Cleansing and nourishing, kitchari is a traditional Ayurvedic staple and the perfect dish to get you through January without feeling in any way deprived.
+This comforting meal is also a complete source of protein (as it combines legumes with grains), so the is great for energy levels (particular if you are vegan) and it's great for the immune system.

-Kitchari is a sattvic food that is balancing to all tissues and all dosha.
+Kitchari is a sattvic (pure and nourishing) food that is balancing to all tissues and all dosha.
 It is best eaten for 2-21 consecutive days as a cleanse, but can also be the perfect addition to a daily routine due to its healing properties and its easily digestible nature.

 In ancient traditions, this delicious meal has also been given as part of panchakarma – Ayurveda’s ancient mind-body, cleansing and rejuvenation practice to strengthen the digestive and immune systems, restoring balance and wellbeing.
 Making this recipe a perfect balance for anyone who wants to restore and heal any element in your life.

-Mother’s Quick and easy Kitchari
+Mother’s Quick And Easy Kitchari

-Split mung beans: most the major supermarkets now sell this daal and you’ll certainly find it on-line.
+- Split mung beans: most the major supermarkets now sell this daal and you’ll certainly find it on-line.
 You can use yellow and I used green, as it has a delicious nutty, creamy flavour.

-Ghee: if you don’t have ghee, you can use a vegan-friendly oil.
+- Ghee: if you don’t have ghee, you can use a vegan-friendly oil.
 If you do have ghee, you would use it to cook and to add a small dollop on the top of your dish just before eating.

 - Spices: cumin seeds, ginger, garlic, turmeric, Himalayan salt, pepper chilli, fresh coriander, onions.